 Field Instructions

 Enable Lower Case Table Names Select this check box to store all table names in lowercase.
-This sets the MySQL server system variable lower_case_table_names to 1 on all VMware SQL with MySQL for TAS instances by default.
+This sets the MySQL server system variable lower_case_table_names to 1 on all VMware Tanzu for MySQL instances by default.

 To permit developers to override this default, see the following check box.